 Inventory shrinkage happens when you have less physical stock than your accounting sheets show.
-It costs businesses around $61.7 billion per year.
+It costs businesses about $61.7 billion per year.

-WMS software can tell you exactly how much inventory is stored, in real time.
+WMS software uncovers exactly how much inventory is stored, in real time.
 You’ll scan bar codes of new inventory and the retrieval of each unit picked in an order.
 This helps prevent inventory shrinkage.

 Warehouse management systems also provide advanced order analytics so you can:

 - Understand which states you ship to most

 - See inventory on hand